The Odyssey: Essay Topics & Samples

 3. The Hero’s Journey: The Odyssey and Gilgamesh Comparison

-The conventional journey of the epic hero remains one of the most captivating stories in civilization.
+The conventional journey of the epic hero remains one of the most popular story modes even today.
 The Odyssey, The Iliad, and The Epic of Gilgamesh present different heroes who encounter similar obstacles during their adventures.
 This essay compares and contrasts these poems in terms of plot and characters.

 4. Odysseus and Maximus: Heroes Comparison

-Contemporary literature presents readers with such prominent heroes as Odysseus and Maximus.
-The paper demonstrates the differences and similarities between the characters.
-Additionally, it argues that Maximus is a greater hero and provides evidence.
+Ancient literature presents readers with such prominent heroes as Odysseus and Maximus.
+This paper demonstrates the differences and similarities between the characters.
+Additionally, it argues that Maximus is a greater hero than Odysseus and provides evidence to prove it.

 5. Homer’s Penelope in “The Odyssey”

-An example of ultimate loyalty, infinite love, and unquestionable wisdom – that’s all about Penelope.
-Check out this essay to learn more about Odusseus’ wife.
-Explore her personality and unveil the secret of her dedication to her husband.
+An example of ultimate loyalty, infinite love, and unquestionable wisdom – these words are about Penelope.
+Check out this essay to learn more about Odysseus’ wife.
+It will allow you to explore her personality and unveil the secret of her dedication to her husband.

 6. Relationship between Gods and Humans in The Odyssey

 How does the divine world intersect with the real one in The Odyssey?
-How do Gods treat people?
-This essay will elaborate on the relationships between Gods and people in the epic poem.
-Explore the complexity of the interactions between mortal and immortal creatures in the book.
+How do Gods treat people in different situations?
+This essay will elaborate on the relationships between Gods and mortals in the epic poem.
+Explore the complexity of the interactions between mortal and immortal creatures in The Odyssey.

 7. What Do Monsters Represent in The Odyssey?